krnkev/digits/index.md

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template-react/master/doc/landing-page.png)

-Meteor-application-template-react is a sample Meteor 1.10 application that illustrates:
+Digits is a sample application that illustrates a tool to that allows you to add, remove, and view cards of people in a certain system:

   * A standard directory layout using 'imports/' as recommended in the [Meteor Guide](https://guide.meteor.com/structure.html)
   * [Semantic UI React](https://react.semantic-ui.com/) for user interface.